 As the cemetery began to fall into disrepair, it was designated a New York City Landmark in 1969 and was placed on the National Register of Historic Places in 1980.
 Official records were deposited at the New-York Historical Society in 1974.
 From the late 1990s until today, much of the original endowment has been used to restore the gates and walls, as well as to research the burials and living descendants.
 According to DuBois, the “‘old New York site’ unchanged for nearly 200 years as a private burial ground for wealthy merchants” is now “undergoing ‘adaptive reuse’ as a public gathering space and environmental oasis,” and viewers may get to see the cemetery’s resident red-tailed hawk.

 DuBois also mentioned that previous events have included a fashion show by Stella McCartney, a wine tasting to promote Dreaming Tree Winery by Dave Matthews Band, Coca Cola’s introduction of summer spritzers for influencers, and TV shows like Law and Order.

 Throughout its nearly 200-year history, New York Marble Cemetery maintained its historic New York City charm, even when in disrepair.
-On July 17 at 12:30 PM at the New York Marble Cemetery for a rare visit with the President of the Cemetery.
-Guests will be welcome to picnic inside after!

 Next, check out 10 Quiet Places to Escape the Noise in NYC!